haxxxen/REBUG-4.21/README.md

 - By default PSP Extra Savedata Patch removed.
 Can be applied with button shortcut R1+X when launching mounted psp iso (This patch is no good for some games like LocoRoco and they do not work with savedata utility)
 - Added fully ported 4.21 ps2netemu.
 I am too lazy to port ps2emu for backwards and semibackwards and I cannot test them!
 - Added prepatched modules with matching hashes
+- Updated the toolchain from NzV, to include all missing headers (also malloc.h).
+Now everything compiles fine on windows, even netemu :)

 Tools used: